knicholson32/Docker-Node/README.md

 `pnpm` is the default package manager.

 ## Environment
-Development for server-tools is done inside a developmental Docker image.
+Development for projects from this template is done inside a developmental Docker image.

 Create the dev image and start a local development session: